wwpass/passhub-docs/docs/70-passhub-business.md

 ### 2. Copy Application IDs

-Copy the Application Client ID and Directory Tenant ID and store it for step 7
+Copy the Application Client ID and Directory Tenant ID and store it for Step 7
 ![Copy ID](/img/copy_id.png)

 ### 3. Authentication Of Users